-Looking for Change C.I.C
+Looking for Change CIC

-Practitioners in Photovoice -
+Practitioners in Participatory Photography -

 Our Service

-An Introduction to Photovoice
+An Introduction to Participatory Photography

 Different projects will have different aims, some will focus more on building personal skills to enable change on a personal level, while others might aim to inform a particular audience to affect wider social change.

-Photovoice for Personal growth
+Participatory Photography for Personal growth

-Photovoice for Social Change
+Participatory Photography for Social Change

 How it works